Parkavi-S/SQL-Project/starting_with_questions.md

  select a.city, avg(b.total_ordered) as avgpdtsordered
  from public.all_sessions as a
- join public.sales_by_sku as b on a.productsku = b.productsku
+ join public.sales_report as b on a.productsku = b.productsku
  group by a.city
  having count(b.total_ordered)>1
  order by avgpdtsordered DESC;